Cheluvanarayana Swamy Temple: Temple complex

-The temple is lined with carved pillars and features a dome-like top decorated with highly detailed sculptures.
-The presiding deity is Cheluvanarayana Swamy, also known as Unggasu Wiili (ತಿರುನಾರಾಯಣ) or Cheluvapille Raya (ಚೆಲುವಪಿಲ್ಲೆ ರಾಯ), a form of Lord Vishnu.
+The temple complex has a square plan and houses the image of Cheluvanarayanaswami in the santum.
+The temple halls house the images of Ramanuja, Azhwars and Yadugiriamma The temple is lined with carved pillars and features a dome-like top decorated with highly detailed sculptures.
+The presiding deity is Cheluvanarayana Swamy, also known as Tirunarayana (ತಿರುನಾರಾಯಣ) or Cheluvapille Raya (ಚೆಲುವಪಿಲ್ಲೆ ರಾಯ), a form of Lord Vishnu.
 Inscriptions indicate that the deity was also known as Ramapriya.

 The utsavamurthi (ಉತ್ಸವ ಮೂರ್ತಿ), a metal idol sculpture used for processions and certain religious rituals, represents the deity Cheluvanarayana Swamy.
 According to the legend, this metallic figure was once lost, but was recovered by Sri Ramanujacharya.
 The annual report of the Mysore Archaeological Department states that based on the strength of epigraphic evidence, the presiding deity of this temple was already a well-known object of worship even before Sri Ramanujacharya was worshiped at the shrine during the December 1098 CE period.
 This was also before Sri Ramanujacharya ventured to the Mysore region where he most likely would have used his influence to rebuild or renovate the temple.
 From the lithic records of the period, the existence of Tamil influence and Vaishnava worship are also evident.

-All three crowns are kept in the custody of the government and are brought to the temple on a specific annual occasion to adorn the image of Cheluvanarayana Swamy.